-Poulter 'fighting for right to play golf'
+Tour boss 'disappointed' as Poulter ban lifted

 "And it's still there today.
 I'm proud of playing so often, when it was to the detriment of world ranking points and FedEx Cup points I could have earned playing more in America."

 Poulter is also among those who have been indefinitely suspended by the PGA Tour for signing up to the LIV project.
-The Genesis Scottish Open, which starts at the Renaissance Club in East Lothian on Thursday, is co-sanctioned between the American circuit and the DP World Tour.
+The Scottish Open, which starts at the Renaissance Club in East Lothian on Thursday, is co-sanctioned between the American circuit and the DP World Tour.

-"I feel disappointed, and offended that I've been suspended from playing golf on a Tour that I've played for 24 years," Poulter told BBC Sport.
+"I feel disappointed, and offended that I've been suspended from playing golf on a Tour that I've played for 24 years," Poulter added.

-"I'm waiting to hear a panel's review, hopefully in the next 24 hours, to see if I am going to be allowed to play in Scotland.

-"I believe my management team have taken it to an independent panel to review it, but I don't know all the nuts and bolts - I play the golf, and I leave that stuff to my management.

 Players have been suspended after playing the opening LIV events which are 54-hole shotgun start tournaments.
 The first was staged at the Centurion Club in Hertfordshire last month and the second was held in Portland, Oregon last week.